Audio

 Reimagining Love is a popular love and relationships podcast hosted by the renowned clinical psychologist and award-winning author Dr. Alexandra Solomon.

-As the lead Producer of Reimagining Love, I produce every aspect of the weekly show, from booking guests and interview prep to editing and publishing episodes.
-For Dr. Solomon’s solo episodes, I adapt and translate clinical concepts into scripts written for the ear.
+As the lead producer of Reimagining Love, I produced every aspect of the weekly show, from booking guests and interview prep to editing and publishing episodes.
+For Dr. Solomon’s solo episodes, I adapted and translated clinical research into scripts written for the ear.

 Past guests include Esther Perel, Dr. Emily Nagoski, Drs.
 John and Julie Gottman, and Bachelor Nick Viall.